perfectmak/etl_for_terminal_data/README.md

+# Ingesting Terminals Public Data Task

+This code is able to ingest
 I tried using COPY for the data but there was some cleanup that was required on the data, this extra cleanup lead to more time to be used.